anibaldeboni/screech/README.md

   <img href="https://github.com/anibaldeboni/rapper/releases/latest" alt="GitHub Release" src="https://img.shields.io/github/v/release/anibaldeboni/screech?logo=semanticrelease">
   </p>

-Screech is a game image scraper implemented in Go and SDL2 ans was designed with Trimui Smart Pro in mind and uses [Screenscraper.fr](https://www.screenscraper.fr/) as the backend.
+Screech is a game image scraper implemented in Go and SDL2 and was designed with Trimui Smart Pro in mind and uses [Screenscraper.fr](https://www.screenscraper.fr/) as the backend.
 It's inspired by Schmurtz [Scraper](https://github.com/schmurtzm/TrimUI-Smart-Pro/tree/main/Scraper) with the addition to be easier to configure and port to other handhelds.

 ![Screench main screen](./assets/screenshot.png)